univec-ai/postvec/web/docs/guides/filters.md

 `filter` is a JSON object.
 Every key is a column on the **source** table.
 Conditions are AND-ed and applied **inside both candidate legs** before ranking and `LIMIT`.
-A bad filter is rejected *before* the query is embedded, so it costs no inference.
+An invalid filter is rejected *before* the query is embedded, so it costs no inference.

 ```sql